 Chinch bugs, fleas, and fire ants can be controlled with proper treatment.
-The do-it-yourself stores have products available, or consider calling a reputable, professional company to provide the service.
+The do-it-yourself stores have products available, or consider calling a reputable, professional company (such as Lawn Ranger Co.) to provide the service.

 A fungus, commonly known as “gray spot” (not to be confused with Brown Patch) might also appear.
 Treat with a fungicide.